blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 #### Description

-Used to switch accounts in Masca.
+`setCurrentAccount` sets the account in Masca.
 This is required for Masca to work properly.
-Without approprietly calling this method, switching Accounts in MetaMask will NOT result in switching accounts in Masca!
+Without appropriately calling this method, switching accounts in MetaMask will **NOT** result in switching accounts in Masca!

 ```typescript
 const response = await ethereum.request({